Do You Need a Car or ATV in Nosara? (What to Rent + What to Skip)

 What to know:

-ATVs are more affordable than cars and can handle most roads in the area.
+ATVs are sometimes more affordable than cars and can handle most roads in the area.
 You can get to almost anywhere you need to go, and they’re especially convenient in busy areas where parking can be tight.

 Most are for 2 people max, and many come with surf racks.